Creve Coeur Airport

 Creve Coeur Airport is a public use airport in St. Louis County, Missouri, United States.
 It is four nautical miles (7 km) northwest of the central business district of Creve Coeur.
 The airport is located in the city of Maryland Heights and is named for Creve Coeur Lake.

 This facility is included in the National Plan of Integrated Airport Systems, which categorized it as a general aviation reliever airport.
-The airport is home to the Historic Aircraft Restoration Museum which has a large collection of airworthy vintage and veteran light aircraft types, mainly from the 1930s.